 What is the Bursa periodic inspection service

 The Bursa periodic inspection service covers the measurement, testing and reporting of electrical installations, grounding, lightning protection, transformers, generators, UPS-battery groups and fire detection systems at defined intervals.
 The purpose is not only to complete documentation, but to identify electrical fire, leakage current, short circuit, weak grounding and unplanned outage risks on site.
-For related context, see Bursa Electrical Installation Periodic Inspection.
+For related context, see Bursa Generator Periodic Inspection.

 What are periodic inspection and periodic examination